How do I make an appointment with a counselor?

 What kinds of volunteer jobs are at SOWINS?

 At this time there is volunteer opportunities for special projects and events.
-Our special event jobs can cover event planning, cooking, sewing, collecting donations, packing holiday hampers, and information booth sitting.
+Our special event jobs can cover event planning, collecting donations, packing holiday hampers, and information booth sitting.
 We are seeking volunteer support for:

 We also have positions available on our Board of Directors.
 If you would like to make a deeper commitment to SOWINS, perhaps that is the volunteer job for you.